How is JCU making a difference?

 Dr Maguire has been a Townsville-based GP for 30 years, and is a senior examiner with the Royal Australian College of General Practitioners.
 Between 1991 and 2009, Dr Maguire was Senior Medical Officer with Townsville Hospital's Skin Cancer Clinic, and was a Medical Superintendent at Ayr District Hospital in the 1980s.
-Dr Maguire is currently a Senior Fellow with Generalist Medical Training, and has been a GP Supervisor for over 25 years.
+Dr Maguire is currently a Senior Fellow with JCU's GP training program, and has been a GP Supervisor for over 25 years.

 Chris Mitchell is the Chief Executive Officer of Health Workforce Queensland, and Adjunct Associate Professor at James Cook University.
 Chris Mitchell leads Health Workforce Queensland to support primary health care in rural and remote Queensland communities.
 Chris Mitchell has over 30 years leadership experience in public and private hospitals and health workforce development in New South Wales and Queensland.

 John Nugent has been involved in hospital management for 40 years.
 John is a Director of the Mackay Hospital and Health Service, a consumer representative on the Risk Management Committee of Mercy Health and Aged Care Central Queensland, a member of the Centacare Council for the Catholic Diocese of Rockhampton, and a Director of the North Queensland Primary Healthcare Network.